cart Shopping cart You have 0 items Checkout

 How do you ship the products?

-For all overseas we use NZ Post International Express.
-Please see our section on dispatch and delivery for more information including a full list of all postal charges.
+For all overseas we use NZ Post Courier.
+Please see our section on dispatch and delivery for more information including a full list of all current postal charges.

 What is .925 silver jewellery?

-.925 is the recognised standard used by craftsmen and jewellers which means that the silver is sterling.
-SilverStone Jewellery is all created in solid .925 sterling silver.
+.925 is the internationally recognised standard used by craftsmen and jewellers for sterling silver.
+All of our silver jewellery is created in solid .925 sterling silver.

-That means that the metal is made up of 92.5% silver and 7.5% copper.
-The reason that pure silver is not used alone to create jewellery is that it is very soft - the copper is needed for strength plus makes the metal resistant to damage.
+.925 means that the metal is made up of 92.5% silver and 7.5% copper.
+The reason that pure silver is not used to create jewellery is that it is very soft - the copper is needed for strength plus makes the metal resistant to damage.

-It is important to you as a customer to know that jewellery you are buying is made of genuine .925 sterling silver - the easiest way of checking this is to look for the hallmark - or stamp.
+It is important to you as a customer to know that jewellery you are buying is made of genuine .925 sterling silver - the easiest way of checking this is to look for the hallmark - or stamp, stamped inside every piece of jewellery.

-For instance, all SilverStone Jewellery adheres to the hallmarking requirements and is stamped with the tiny.925 stamp verifying its authenticity.
+All SilverStone Jewellery adheres to hallmarking requirements and is stamped with the tiny .925 stamp verifying its authenticity.

 Are the sizes and weights mentioned on your website exact?

-Well, almost....since our jewellery is hand-made, no two pieces are completely identical.
+Well, almost....since some our jewellery is hand-made and sometimes although the style is the same no two pieces are completely identical.
 The shells used in our jewellery are particularly unique so the photo shown on the website could indeed be quite different to the piece you purchase.

 From one piece to the next there may be slight variations in the weight and sizes.

-Each piece is weighed and stones measured and the overall piece of jewellery is measured and these measurements are listed with the description of the jewellery.
+The stones are measured and the overall piece of jewellery is measured and these measurements are listed with the description of the jewellery.
 If you are unsure, please email us to ask for further details.

 Why does silver sometimes become blackened and discoloured?